NIMS University Paramedical Admissions 2025

 Doctor: A doctor is a medical professional who works in various healthcare settings and provides surgical, therapeutic and medicinal care to patients.
 He or she diagnoses, examines and identifies the illness, diseases and checks the medical history of a patient and also prescribes various tests to provide accurate medications.

 Surgeon: The surgeon is a medical professional, often regarded as the surgical team leader.
-Medical surgeons work to ensure collaboration and coordination among all the other leaders of the surgical team, usually requiring another surgeon or an assistant to the surgeon, anesthesiologist, and nursing staff in the operating theatre.
+Medical surgeons work to ensure collaboration and coordination among all the other leaders of the surgical team, usually requiring another surgeon or an assistant to the surgeon, an anesthesiologist, and nursing staff in the operating theatre.

 General Physician: General Physicians treat diseases in the early stage, but if the illness remains serious after identification, then perhaps the patient is referred to a specialised medical professional.
 General Physicians are professionally educated physicians who provide elderly patients with a variety of nonsurgical medical attention.